jieguangzhou/dolphinscheduler-ray-example/README.md

 python3 pyds-workflow.py
 ```

-After we log in to the DolphinScheduler, we can see a project
+After we login to the DolphinScheduler, we can see a project

 ![image-20221221231830084](images/image-20221221231830084.png)

-Then, we can see 3 workflow in the project
+Then, we can see 3 workflows in the project

 - start-ray: start a ray cluster in the docker
 - stop-ray: stop the ray cluster